mapaiva/opentelemetry-go-example/README.md

 > go run cmd/server/main.go
 ```

-## See tracing metrics
+## See tracing

-Open Kibana at http://localhost:5601/app/apm and configure APM Agent.
+Open Kibana at http://localhost:5601/app/apm and configure the APM Agent.